Sorry, you need to enable JavaScript to visit this website.

 • participating in forming and developing policies regarding youth, and

-It aims to support the development of Hungarian youth policy, so it also wants to cooperate with Hungarian youth organisations beyond the borders of Hungary.
+It aims to support the development of Hungarian youth policy and to draw the attention of youth to public policy issues.

 Funding

-A state budget is earmarked to support the aims of NIT.
+According to their charter, a state budget is earmarked to support the aims of NIT.
 In addition, the budget is managed in accordance with the Civil Code and the association operates with the help of funds from the National Cooperation Fund [Nemzeti Együttműködési Alap (NEA)].
-Also, members pay some token membership fee ('A Nemzeti Ifjúsági Tanács Alapszabálya').
+Also, members pay some token membership fee.

 The Board of the Children and Youth Fund

-The Roundtable for Youth (Kerekasztal a Fiatalokért) was a professional forum through which the Government communicates with the leading organisations and individual professionals in the field of youth policy.
-Since 2020, the Roundtable has not been convened due to the pandemic situation.
-The main advisory body is currently the Board of the Children and Youth Fund (Gyermek és Ifjúsági Alapprogram Tanácsa).
+The Roundtable for Youth (Kerekasztal a Fiatalokért) was a professional forum through which the government communicates with the leading organisations and individual professionals in the field of youth policy.
+These tasks were transferred to the current main advisory body, namely the Board of Children and Youth Fund (Gyermek és Ifjúsági Alapprogram Tanácsa).

 Composition

-The organisations are invited by the Deputy State Secretariat for Youth Affairs, operates under the Ministry for Culture and Innovation (Kulturális és Innovációs Minisztérium).
-The invited organisations are partly strategic partners of the Government, and partly they are organisations with great traditions, representing a significant number of youngsters.
+The organisations are invited by the Deputy State Secretariat for Young People, operates under the Ministry of Culture and Innovation (Kulturális és Innovációs Minisztérium).
+The invited organisations are partly strategic partners of the government, and partly they are organisations with great traditions, representing a significant number of youngsters.
 The Government Decision 1292/2012.
 (VIII.
-13.) on the Board of Children and Youth Fund [1292/2012.
+13.) on the Board of the Children and Youth Fund [1292/2012.
 (VIII.
 13.)
 Korm. határozat] lists the participants:

 Role and responsibilities

-The purpose of Board of Children and Youth Fund is to provide a permanent forum for youth organisations, the Ministry and other state institutions to discuss the current youth policy issues.
+The purpose of Board of the Children and Youth Fund is to create a permanent forum for the youth organisations, the Ministry and other state institutions in order to discuss the actual questions of youth policy.
 According to the Government Decision 1292/2012.
 (VIII.
 13.)
 [1292/2012.
 (VIII.
 13.)
 Korm. határozat], the Board

 • comments and make recommendations on children and youth policy regulations,